SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

+### precise temporal patterns TODO read [@Luczak2015]

+[@Luczak2015] Luczak A, McNaughton BL, Harris KD.
+Packet-based communication in the cortex.
+Nat Rev Neurosci.
+2015;16(12):745–55.

 ### cortical songs [@Ikegaya2004]

 * Ikegaya and colleagues worked on spontaneous activity in vitro and in vivo.
 They demonstated that in cortical activity, we can find a repetition of several motifs.
 In PSCs, but also in spike activity.
 These sequences repeat after minutes and have a precise spatio temporal structure with a ms precision.
 They can be specific of a particular layer or colomn, are synchronized with network activity oscillation and can involve several cells.
 They also demonstated that these sequences can form supersequences : the cortical songs.
-It consist of the assemblie of several sequences which repeat in a specific order with a compressed timing.
+It consist of the assembly of several sequences which repeat in a specific order with a compressed timing.
-*

 * "We find precise repetitions of spontaneous patterns of synaptic inputs in neocortical neurons in vivo and in vitro.
 These patterns repeat after minutes, maintaining millisecond accuracy."
 * Precisely repeating motifs of spontaneous synaptic activity in slices: duration around 1s +/- .5 s.
 Some events in motifs are of similar size but sometimes absent - better described by Bernouilli than SE (and covariance)